 - Clarify what is included in your rent.
 For instance, some agents/landlords include water rates, others don't.

-- If relevant, ask the previous tenants the rough cost of gas, electricity and water.
+- If possible, ask the previous tenants the rough cost of gas, electricity and water.

-- Where you are responsible for bills, change the bills to your name with the relevant suppliers from the time you move in, and decide whether joint names will be put on the bills or if the responsibility will be divided.
+- Change the bills to your name with the relevant suppliers from the time you move in...decide whether joint names will be put on the bills or if the responsibility will be divided.

 - Don't think of doing without it; the number of burglaries and thefts in student houses is rising!
 Your landlord’s insurance will not cover your personal possessions.